-CRU Strategies is the group's managment consultancy arm and focuses on three main practice areas:
+CRU Consulting is the group's managment consultancy arm and focuses on three main practice areas:

 Covers general business, operating, marketing, and purchasing strategies.
 We often answer the apparently simple but frequently frustrating question “What do we do next?”